Student Spiritual Life

 Weekly Meeting: Thursdays, 7:30 pm, Lulu Wang Campus Center 415

 Black Women's Ministry is a Christian group which aims to spiritually nourish its members and foster belonging and siblinghood on Wellesley's campus.
-Ministry members participate in weekly bible studies, community service, on and off-campus social events, go to church together, and attend gospel concerts and conferences together.
+Ministry members participate in weekly bible studies, community service, on and off-campus social events, go to church together, host worship nights on campus, and attend gospel concerts/conferences together.
+We are beyond excited to welcome the class of 2023 to Wellesley and look forward to bringing our new siblings into BWM’s community!

 The purpose of Cru Wellesley Christian Fellowship is to create a safe space where all students can come and explore the person of Jesus Christ in the context of Christian community.
 We meet in weekly Bible studies, host social events each month, participate in Cru Boston activities and events, connect Wellesley students with local churches, and encourage friendships amongst both Christian women and those who are exploring questions of faith.
 This organization also aims to aid Christians in their spiritual growth and to teach members how to articulate their faith.
 We also work closely with the Cru Boston Metro Ministry.